AlaaZoubi2001/bank-churn-analysis/README.md

 | **Power BI Desktop** | Dashboard development and visualization |
 | **DAX** | Custom measures and calculated columns |

-### Why Power BI?

-This is my first project using Power BI, building on my previous experience with Tableau.
-Power BI was chosen for its strong DAX capabilities and seamless SQL integration.

 ---

 ## Target Audience & Role